ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226313 Gas Piping for Laboratory and Healthcare Facilities.md

       1. As defined in NFPA 70 for circuits and equipment operating at less than 50 V or for remote-control, signaling power-limited circuits.
    1. Specialty Gas:
       1. Gas, other than medical gas, for nonmedical laboratory facility applications.
-1. Submittals**
-   1. Refer to related Division 22 sections of the Specifications.
+1. Submittals*   1.
+Refer to related Division 22 sections of the Specifications.
    1. Submit Product Data on the following:
       1. Underground piping materials.
    1. Aboveground piping materials.